hellstorm-software/Kult-Rising/readme.md

 - added the front car and basic functionality of SCP-112
 - added 0 gravity zone to the ceiling area of SCP-3008 for SCP-112 traversal
 - added a gravity zone to SCP-3008 so players can stand
-- added furnishings to the starting chunk of SCP-3008 (40%)
+- added furnishings to the starting cluster of SCP-3008 (40%)

 Fixes<br>
 - <i>adjusted height to the floor 0 lift to compensate for the new height</i>